-Novice towpath cyclist?
-Welcome to the Trust’s expert tips for two-wheeled adventurers.
+Novice towpath explorer or seasoned cyclist?
+Welcome to our expert tips for two-wheeled adventurers.

-Thorny hedge trimmings can cause a puncture, so always take a spare inner tube or puncture repair kit and consider plastic-reinforced tyres if you’re commuting.
+Thorny bushes and hedge trimmings can cause a puncture, so always take a spare inner tube or puncture repair kit and consider plastic-reinforced tyres if you’re commuting.

 Cyclists don’t tend to use bells much any more, probably because no-one would hear them over the Number 38 bus.
-On the canals, it’s a key part of your kit.
+But on the canals, it’s a key part of your kit.
 So is a smile and a ‘thank you’.

 Remember that pedestrians have priority.
-If you encounter oncoming pedestrians or cyclists beneath bridges, give way to them and be extra careful at bends and entrances where visibility is limited.
+If you encounter oncoming pedestrians or cyclists beneath bridges, give way to them and be extra careful at bends and entrances where your visibility may be limited.
 It’s a different pace to cycling on the roads.

 While the majority of our waterways are open to cyclists, please keep an eye out for ‘no cycling’ signs along the way.
-Cyclists should dismount where required and use common sense in busy or restricted areas, recognising that pedestrians have priority.
+YOu may need to dismount where needed and use common sense in busy or restricted areas, recognising that pedestrians have priority.